squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 > :warning:
     Be careful of file permissions.
-It's no use having a .pid file if squid can't update it when things change.
+It's no use having a .pid file if squid cannot update it when things change.

 The second is to use the above technique to find the Squid process id.
 Then to send the process a HUP signal, which is the same as *squid -k